 When Sound Hurts

-Although we can’t provide absolutes for decision making, the tables CAN provide important guidelines.
+Although we can’t provide absolutes for decision making, the tables can provide important guidelines.
 If you plan to participate in activities that can produce sound intensity levels above 85 dB…be mindful of your exposure time and proximity to the noise source.
 When in doubt…use ear protection.
-Remember…NIHL is nonrefundable!
+Remember…Noise-induced Hearing Loss is nonrefundable!